perses/perses/docs/dac/getting-started.md

 For each [plugin](../concepts/plugins.md) you would like to use in your DaC, you first have to check if it provides the corresponding piece of the Golang SDK* (it's always the case for official plugins).
 You will then have to import the corresponding dependency in order to be able to use it.
 Check the list of official plugins & their corresponding module name at https://github.com/perses/plugins.

 !!! warning
-	*As already mentionned in the [DaC introduction](../concepts/dashboard-as-code.md), outside of official plugins it is not guaranteed that all plugins would provide such piece of the Golang SDK.
+	*As already mentioned in the [DaC introduction](../concepts/dashboard-as-code.md), outside official plugins, it is not guaranteed that all plugins would provide such piece of the Golang SDK.
 It's basically up to each plugin developer to provide a Go package to enable the DaC use case.
 This statement applies also to any other language we might have a SDK for in the future.

 !!! note
 	To resolve the dependencies added after the initial setup, use either `go mod tidy` or `go get ...`.